CyrilCermak/modular_architecture_on_ios/README.md

 until one file will be referencing some part (e.g a class in a file) of the other module and the other module will be referencing the caller.

-That's where the compiler will stop.
+That’s where the compiler will stop.

 Needless to say, each layer is defined to contain stand-alone modules that are just in need of some sub-dependencies.
 In theory this is all